 Visit other courses in the series to see how to solve the exact same challenge in languages like C#, C++, Java, Python, and Ruby.
 And check back every month for new challenges.

 - Hello and welcome to Code Clinic.
 My name is David Powers.
-Code Clinic is a monthly course where a unique problem is introduced to a collection of lynda.com authors.
-In response, each author creates a solution using their programming language of choice.
-Mine is PHP.
-You can learn several things from Code Clinic: different approaches to solving a problem, the pros and cons of different languages, and some tips and tricks to incorporate into your own coding practices.
-This month we're working on a classic computer programming problem called "The Eight Queens".
+Code Clinic is a monthly course, where a unique problem is introduced to a collection of lynda.com authors.
+In response, each author creates a solution using their programming language of choice, mine is PHP.
+You can learn several different things from Code Clinic.
+Different approaches to solving a problem, the pros and cons of different languages, and some tips and tricks to incorporate into your own coding practices.

 Find answers to the most frequently asked questions about Code Clinic: PHP .

 Here are the FAQs that matched your search "" :

 Q: Why can't I access the Lake Pend Orielle site (http://lpo.dt.navy.mil)?

 A: The Lake Pend Orielle site is not accessible in some geographical areas.
 We have contacted the owner of the server to try to resolve this issue.

 Sorry, there are no matches for your search "" —to search again, type in another word or phrase and click search.

 Access exercise files from a button right under the course name.